tony9321/Tony-s-hardhat-and-solidity-contract/README.md

+# this is a project of me Tony Chen and the journey i learned to code Solidity smart contract, hardhat, JS, and it can be deploy on local node or testnet like rinkeby

-# Advanced Sample Hardhat Project
+Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.